 Love is in the air this month and the ultimate symbol of that is the heart.
-My engagement ring is a heart and I really love anything heart shaped; stones, beads, vases, etc. It makes sense that I would also love any plant with heart shaped leaves.
-The topiary above is made of ivy, but can be made with any vining plant and a frame.
+My engagement ring is a heart and I really love anything heart-shaped; stones, beads, vases, etc. It makes sense that I would also love any plant with heart-shaped leaves.
+The topiary above is made of ivy but can be made with any vining plant and a frame.

-They are very easy to grow, tolerate low light levels, and are relatively pest free.
+They are very easy to grow, tolerate low light levels, and are relatively pest-free.
 I really have an appreciation for this plant.
 Common does not mean boring.
 This plant definitely has a place in my home, wherever I have a low light situation.

 I saw this stacked heart opuntia at Matthaei Botanical Gardens in Ann Arbor, Michigan in 2012.
 (Read more about it in this post.)

-Hope your month and year are filled with love and of course plenty of houseplants!
+I hope your month and year are filled with love and of course plenty of houseplants!

 Edited on February 13th, 2016.